mohanreddy8474/RAG_Chat_Application/README.md

 # Chat Application with Retrieval-Augmented Generation (RAG)

-This repository contains a chat application implemented in a Jupyter Notebook, utilizing Retrieval-Augmented Generation (RAG) with OpenAI's GPT-4 model.
+This repository contains a chat application implemented in a Jupyter Notebook, utilizing Retrieval-Augmented Generation (RAG) with Gemini model.
 The application uses Pinecone to fetch relevant context from a predefined conversation history.

 ## Features

 - Retrieval of relevant historical messages using Pinecone
-- Integration with OpenAI's GPT-4 model to generate responses
+- Integration with Gemini model to generate responses
 - Token limit management using the Hugging Face `transformers` library
 - Easy setup and deployment